samnaniaahil/predicting-churn-rate/README.md

  # predicting-churn-rate
-This repository contains the code to a tutorial Artificial Neural Network that predicts the churn rate at a bank based off of a variety of categorical data.
+Tutorial Artificial Neural Network that predicts the churn rate at a bank based off of a variety of categorical data.